 Wondering where the best places to visit in Egypt are?
 That’s a tough one, because Egypt has so many wonderful things to do, places to eat, and ancient tourist attractions to visit.

-Egypt is a land of beautiful coastline and ocean, and is home to one of the oldest civilizations in the world, complete with 6000-year-old monuments.
-It’s easy to see why the country receives over 10 million visits a year planning out all their places to go in Egypt.
+Egypt has a gorgeous coast and is home to one of the oldest civilizations in the world.
+It’s easy to see why the country receives over 10 million visits a year planning out all their places to go to Egypt.

 If you’re currently planning a trip to Egypt you’ll want to read this list to pick out what Egypt points of interest you want to visit.
 Don’t forget to check out our Egypt travel tips after the read!

 It’s impossible to visit Egypt and skip its capital city.
 Cairo is the largest Arabic city and famous for its Islamic architecture (and copious minarets).
 If you’re a photographer or a history buff, this is a must-see, particularly if you are in any way interested in the history of the ancient world.